ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 cd /new_segments/
 /bin/bash/run_vc.sh
 ```
 This command will render your points into a mesh, and then create the surface volume layers from it.
-This can take a long time depending on the size of your segment, but thankfully you will get some progress information on the console
+This can take a long time depending on the size of your segment, but thankfully you will get some progress information on the console.

 <figure>
   <img src="/img/tutorials/console-output.png"/>